-Figure 3.15 CW Doppler radar with IF amplification To the contrary, such leakage is highly undesirable, because it brings with it the hum and noise from the transmitter and thus degrades the receiver performance .the problem of isolation is the main determine factor, rather than any other single consideration in the limiting of the transmitter output power, as consequences, the CW power from such radar seldom exceeds 100 W and is often very much less.
-Gunn or IMPATT diodes, or for the largest powers.
+Figure 3.15 CW Doppler radar with IF amplification To the contrary, such leakage is highly undesirable, because it brings with it the hum and noise from the transmitter and thus degrades the receiver performance.
+The problem of isolation is the main determine factor, rather then any other single consideration in the limiting of the transmitter output power, as consequences, the CW power from such radar seldom exceeds 100W and is often very much less.
+Gunn or IMPATT diodes, as for the largest power.
 CW magnetrons are used as power oscillator in the transmitter.
 They operate at much the same frequencies as in pulsed radar.
-Advantages, applications and limitations CW Doppler radar is capable of given accurate measurements of relative velocities, using low transmitting powers, simple circuity, low power consumption and equipment whose size is much smaller than that of comparable pulsed equipment.
+Advantages, applications and limitations CW Doppler radar is capable of given accurate measurements of relative velocities, using low transmitting power, simple circuitry, low power consumption and equipment whose size is much smaller then that of comparable pulsed equipment.
 It is unaffected by presence of stationary targets, which it disregards in much the same manner as MTI pulsed radar.
-It can operate theoretically down to Zero range.
+It can operate theoretically down to zero range.
 Because in pulsed system, the receiver is ON at all times.
 It is also capable of measuring at large range of target speeds quickly and accurately.
 With some traditional circuitry.
 CW radar can even measure the direction of the target, in addition to it speed.
-3.3 Range-Gated Step-Frequency Radar The step-frequency radar has been used extensively in short-range radar measurements to study the scattering properties of geophysical surfaces because of the ease with which it can be implemented and its high-range resolution.
-The main limitations of the step-frequency radar are its limited unambiguous range and the difficulty in implementing range gating for short ranges.
-The range of the stepfrequency radar is limited by the number of its frequency steps.
-When the stepfrequency radar is operated monostatically, the return is corrupted by reflections from the antenna feed, thus affecting the sensitivity of the system.
-Currently, range-gating for the step-frequency radar is implemented with very fast switches on the transmit and receive sides to gate out the undesired reflections.
-Switching times must be on the order of nanoseconds, and the implementation of such switches is difficult.
-Some of the problems associated with the step-frequency radar can be overcome by using the frequency-modulated, continuous-wave (FM-CW) radar system.
-The unambiguous range of the FM-CW radar is usually larger than that of the step-frequency radar, but the resolution is much poorer.
+3.8 Range-Gated Step-Frequency Radar The step-frequency radar has been used extensively in short-range radar measurements to study scattering properties of geophysical surfaces because of the ease with which it can be implemented and its high-range resolution.
+The main limitations of the of the step-frequency radar are its limited unambiguous range and the difficulty in implementing range gating for short ranges.
+The number of its frequency step limits the range of the step-frequency radar.
+When the step frequency radar is operated monotonically, the return is corrupted by reflection from the antenna feed, thus affecting the sensitivity of the system.
+Currently, range gating for step-frequency radar is implemented with very fast switches on the transmit and receive sides to gate out the undesired reflections.
+Switching times must be on the order of nanoseconds, and implementation of such switches is difficult.
+Some of the problems associated with the step-frequency radar can be overcome by using the frequency-modulated, continuouswave (FM-CW) radar system.
+The unambiguous range of the FM-CW radar is usually larger then that of the step-frequency radar, but the resolution is much poorer.
 The range gating is easily implemented on the FM-CW radar simply by putting a high-pass filter between the output of the mixer and the IF amplifier.
-The cut-off frequency of this high-pass filter is chosen to eliminate the reflection from the antenna.
+The cut-off frequency of this highpass filter is chosen to eliminate the reflection from the antenna.
 To overcome the problems associated with these two systems, a new system is proposed.
-The new system combines the range-gating capability of the FM-CW radar and the operation method of the step-frequency radar to obtain a high-resolution range-gated spectrum.
+The new system combines the range gating capability of the FM-CW radar and the operation method of the step-frequency radar to obtain a high-resolution range gated spectrum.
 The system will also have the ranging capability of the FM-CW radar.
-3.4 Design Factors Affecting Doppler Radar Performance The main factors in the design of a radar set which affect the performance of the CW Doppler radar are: - a.
+3.9 Design Factors Affecting Doppler Radar Performance The main factors in the design of a radar set, which affect the performance of the CW Doppler radar, are: - a.
 Transmitter power. - b.
 Receiver sensitivity and noise factor. - c.
 Frequency of operation. - d.
 Shape of radar beam and scanning methods used. - e.
-Doppler repetition frequency.
+Doppler repetition frequency. - f.
+Doppler duration.